Fixing Mercedes EBR, ABS, ESP Inoperative Issues: Comprehensive Guide

 In the end, a load sensor measures the weight of the passengers and luggage against the rear axle.
 Combined, this data gives perspective on the vehicle’s speed and behavior on the road.

-The central component operating all three systems is the ABS module, sometimes called Hydraulic Electronic Control Unit (HECU).
+The ABS module, sometimes called the Hydraulic Electronic Control Unit (HECU), is the central component operating all three systems.
 This device is an integral part of the brake system and its hydraulic circuitry, into which it taps.
 If the wheel tracks between brakes during braking or other maneuvers, the ABS module will take suitable action to regain it.
 Locking up will continuously reduce and re-apply braking force until the wheels grip up again.
 If the vehicle begins to slide or spin, the ESP will apply the brake to one or two wheels.

 Conclusion

 As explained here, ESR, ABS, and ESP are abbreviations for safety systems that improve vehicle stability during harsh braking.
-These warning lights are often triggered due to a faulty ABS wheel speed sensor, but you will need to read the codes to determine precisely the issue.
+These warning lights are often triggered due to a faulty ABS wheel speed sensor, but you must read the codes to determine precisely the issue.

 References